The Technical Writing Process

 By applying the steps, activities and tools in the technical writing process – and customising it to suit your project – anyone with a sufficient level of writing skills can successfully create technical documentation, or learn how.

-Here’s what my friend, colleague and reviewer, Keo Phetsaya – Engineer and Project Manager – had to say about the book:
+Here’s what my colleague, Keo Phetsaya – Engineer and Project Manager – had to say about the book:

 ‘This book serves as a great reference to someone tasked with the technical writing aspect of a project.
 It would have saved me much heartache and a considerable amount of time if I had this information at the start of my project.
 Your templates at the end of the book would have been really useful to me at the time.’
 Keo Phetsaya